fcorowe/franciscorowe.github.io/content/courses/sp/overview.md

 This module aims to:

-* build upon the more general research training delivered via companion modules on *Data Collection and Data Analysis*, both of which have an aspatial focus;
+* build upon the more general research training delivered via companion modules on *Data Collection and Data Analysis*, which have an aspatial focus;
-* highlight a number of key social issues that have a spatial dimension;
+* highlight the spatial dimension of key social issues;
 * explain the specific challenges faced when attempting to analyse spatial data;
-* introduce a range of analytical techniques and approaches suitable for the analysis of spatial data; and,
+* introduce a range of analytical techniques and approaches suitable for spatial data analysis; and,
-* enhance practical skills in using software packages to implement a wide range of spatial analytical tools.
+* enhance practical skills in using software packages to implement spatial analytical tools.

 ## Module Learning Outcomes

 By the end of the module, students should be able to:

 * identify some key sources of spatial data and resources of spatial analysis and modelling tools;
-* explain the advantages of taking spatial structure into account when analysing spatial data;
+* explain the advantages of taking hierarchical structure of spatial data into account for data analysis;
 * apply a range of computer-based techniques for the analysis of spatial data, including mapping, correlation, kernel density estimation, regression, multi-level models, geographically-weighted regression, spatial interaction models and spatial econometrics;
 * apply appropriate analytical strategies to tackle the key methodological challenges facing spatial analysis – spatial autocorrelation, heterogeneity, and ecological fallacy; and,
 * select appropriate analytical tools for analysing specific spatial data sets to address emerging social issues facing the society